florakyerewaaainooson/SafeStack/README.md

 ---

----
+cat > README.md <<'EOF'

-## 🚀 Phase 2 — Prototype Update
+# SafeStack — Phase 2 Prototype

-### SafeStack — Phase 2 Prototype
+This prototype accepts a contract address or pasted contract code and returns a mock safety score, findings, and a plain-language explanation.

-This prototype accepts a contract address or pasted contract code and returns a mock safety score, findings, and plain-language explanation.
+Run locally: see docs/PHASE_2_BUILD.md

-Run locally: see instructions in [docs/PHASE_2_BUILD.md](./docs/PHASE_2_BUILD.md)
+EOF